RichieLee93/NaRuto/ReadMe.md

 If you feel the code helpful, please cite:

 ```
-Paper is now under review of AAAI24 conference.
+The paper was accepted by the AAAI24 conference.
+Citation info will come later.

 ```